-Maximum Contaminant Level (MCL) -The highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level (MCL) - The highest level of a contaminant that is allowed in drinking water.
 Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
 Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.

 Maximum Contaminant Level Goal (MCLG) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs are set by the U. S. Environ-mental Protection Agency.
+MCLGs are set by the U. S. Environmental Protection Agency.

+UCMR4 Statement - Additional Unregulated Pollutant was added to the UCMR4 monitoring list.
 Public Health Goal (PHG) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
 PHGs are set by the California Environmental Protection Agency.